dfghsdh/structured_response/README.md

 # Structured Response Generator

-This project contains a Python script that generates structured responses (JSON, HTML, XML, YAML) based on given data and structure templates using the Ollama API.
+This project contains a Python script that generates structured responses (JSON, HTML, XML, YAML, CSV) based on given data and structure templates using the Ollama API.

 ## Overview